 Frequently Asked Questions

-A Pooled Income Trust is a nonprofit-administered trust that lets seniors with excess income deposit their monthly surplus into a sub-account.
-The deposited income is disregarded for Medicaid budgeting, and the trust pays the senior's living expenses (rent, utilities, food, household goods) from the sub-account.
+A Pooled Income Trust is a nonprofit-administered trust that lets certified disabled New Yorkers with excess income deposit their monthly surplus into a sub-account.
+The deposited income is disregarded for Community Medicaid budgeting, and the trust pays the person's living expenses (rent, utilities, food, household goods) from the sub-account.
+The deposit only counts if it is made in the same month the income is received; it cannot be made retroactively for a prior month.
+One major exception: if you are married and your eligibility is determined under spousal-impoverishment budgeting with post-eligibility rules, which includes a married Managed Long Term Care enrollee, income you place in the trust still counts against you.
 Major NY trusts include NYSARC, Center for Disability Rights, and Life's WORC.

-New York's 2026 asset limit is $33,038 for a single applicant and $44,796 for a couple where both apply, the highest community Medicaid asset limit in the United States.
-For a married couple where one spouse needs institutional care, the community spouse may keep up to $162,660 under the Community Spouse Resource Allowance.
+New York's 2026 non-MAGI resource limit is $33,038 for a household of one and $44,796 for a household of two, far above the $2,000 SSI resource limit Texas applies., For a married couple where one spouse needs institutional care, the community spouse may keep the greater of $74,820 or the spousal share, up to $162,660, under the Community Spouse Resource Allowance.

 For a family helping a New York parent navigate Medicaid eligibility in 2026, the practical sequence is: